BaristaLabs/skinny-html2pdf/README.md

 Erm, so uh, while this started out as skinny html2pdf, the size with Chrome and its dependencies makes things a tad pudgy 'round the middle.
 Still, not bad for an entire OS + .Net Core + Chrome.

+One might separate chromium from the rest of the stack and have a swarm/k8s of chrome-only containers allowing for multi-purpose use. *that* would be interesting.
+'Browser Cloud'

-Available on docker hub here: https://hub.docker.com/r/oceanswave/skinny-html2pdf/
+Anyway, the all-in-one image is available on docker hub here: https://hub.docker.com/r/oceanswave/skinny-html2pdf/

 ### Getting Started
 ---